-Vuelta a España 2025 start list: Jonas Vingegaard to lead Visma-Lease a Bike
+Vuelta a España 2025 start list: the complete lineup, from Mads Pedersen to Jonas Vingegaard

 All the teams and riders for the 80th Vuelta a España, which begins in Turin on 23 August

-Teams have begun to be announced for the 80th edition of the Spanish Grand Tour, ahead of three weeks of racing from Turin, Italy, to Madrid on 14 September.
+All teams have been announced for the 80th edition of the Spanish Grand Tour, ahead of three weeks of racing from Turin, Italy, to Madrid on 14 September.

 Every squad has eight riders, with varying objectives; some teams aim for the overall win or top 10 on the general classification, while others aim for stage wins, sprints or otherwise.

-Vingegaard, second at the recent Tour de France, will attempt to win the Vuelta for the first time, to add to his two Tour crowns.
+Visma-Lease a Bike will be led by Jonas Vingegaard, second at the recent Tour de France.
+He will attempt to win the Vuelta for the first time, to add to his two Tour crowns.
 Visma won the Giro d'Italia this year through Simon Yates, so would win a second Grand Tour of 2025 were they to triumph in Spain.

 The Dane will be joined by Matteo Jorgenson, former winner Sepp Kuss, Victor Campenaerts, Dylan van Baarle, Wilco Kelderman, Ben Tulett and Axel Zingle.